-AboitizPower expects to raise gross proceeds of up to \$\frac{1}{2}5,000,000,000.00\$ from the primary offer, and up to \$\frac{1}{2}9,550,000,000.00\$ if the Oversubscription Option is fully exercised.
-The net proceeds from the Offer is estimated to be \$\frac{1}{2}4,935,071,000.00\$ from the primary offer of \$\frac{1}{2}5,000,000,000.00\$ or \$\frac{1}{2}9,434,497,750.00\$ for an issue size of \$\frac{1}{2}9,550,000,000.00\$, after fees, commissions, and expenses.
-Proceeds of the Offer shall be used to reimburse AboitizPower for its equity infusions in AA Thermal, Inc. ("AA Thermal"), to fund succeeding equity infusions in AA Thermal, and to fund equity infusions in Therma Power, Inc., in relation to the construction of the 2x668 MW super critical coal-fired power plant of GNPower Dinginin Ltd. Co. in Mariveles, Bataan, which are discussed further in the section entitled "Use of Proceeds" on page 39 of this Prospectus.
+AboitizPower expects to raise gross proceeds of up to \pm 6,000,000,000.00 from the primary offer, and up to \pm 9,550,000,000.00 if the Oversubscription Option is fully exercised.
+The net proceeds from the Offer is estimated to be \pm 5,923,969,437.50 from the primary offer of \pm 6,000,000,000.00 or \pm 9,434,511,187.50 for an issue size of \pm 9,550,000,000.00, after fees, commissions, and expenses.
+Proceeds of the Offer shall be used for AboitizPower's equity contributions (through AA Thermal, Inc. and Therma Power, Inc.) to GNPower Dinginin Ltd. Co. in relation to the construction of its 2x668 MW supercritical coal-fired power plant located in Mariveles, Bataan; and for general corporate purposes, which are discussed further in the section entitled "Use of Proceeds" on page 39 of this Prospectus.
 The Joint Issue Managers and Joint Lead Underwriters shall receive an aggregate fee of up to 0.3375% inclusive of GRT on the final aggregate nominal principal amount of the Fourth Tranche Bonds issued, which is inclusive of underwriting fees and selling commissions to be paid.

 However, there can be no assurance in respect of: (i) whether AboitizPower would issue the remaining amount of the Bonds, if any, at all; (ii) the size or timing of any individual issuance or the total issuance of such Bonds; or (iii) the specific terms and conditions of any such issuance.
-Any decision by AboitizPower to offer such Bonds will depend on a number of factors at the relevant time, many of which are not within AboitizPower's control, including but not limited to: prevailing interest rates, the financing requirements of AboitizPower's business and prospects, market liquidity and the state of the domestic capital market, and the Philippine, regional and global economies in general.
+Any decision by

+AboitizPower to offer such Bonds will depend on a number of factors at the relevant time, many of which are not within AboitizPower's control, including but not limited to: prevailing interest rates, the financing requirements of AboitizPower's business and prospects, market liquidity and the state of the domestic capital market, and the Philippine, regional and global economies in general.